SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 -->
 ### **WORK IN PROGRESS**
 - FIX: Since number animation, it could occur, that decimal places got cut off on initial values
+- Added: Made previously count up/down Animation for numbers configurable for each datasource element
 ### 0.0.2-alpha.18 (2023-09-11)
 - Added: Count up/down Animation for numbers added.
 Instead of directly changing numbers, they are animated.